 As a high-performing, global organization, Vermilion uses an integrated, web-based people information system that enables employees to easily manage their personal information while providing leaders access to required information on their teams.
-This system supports our focus on Extraordinary People, one of the six strategic objectives that comprise our 2020 Vision, by providing staff immediate access to information they need.
+This system supports our focus on Extraordinary People, one of the six strategic objectives that comprise our VETVision business strategy, by providing staff immediate access to information they need.

 Consistent and growing use of the system across the organization has enabled us to capture, verify and report significantly more data since 2012/2013.
-G4-23
+102-49